-A Medicare Medical Savings Account (MSA) is a $0 premium, high-deductible health insurance plan paired with a special deposit (free money given to you for medical expenses).
-The MSA also has no networks – you can see any doctor that accepts Medicare.
+A Medicare Medical Savings Account (MSA) is a $0 premium, high-deductible health insurance plan paired with a special deposit that you can use for qualified medical expenses.
+MSA plans have no networks – you can see any doctor that accepts Medicare.

 An MSA is technically a Medicare Advantage product, though it's structured very differently as you can probably tell!

-The special deposit given to you for medical expenses is totally unique to the Medical Savings Account (MSA), and that deposit can change from year to year.
+The special deposit given to you for qualified medical expenses is entirely unique to the Medical Savings Account (MSA), and that deposit can change from year to year.

 History of MSA Deposit

 - 2020: To be announced on October 1, 2019

 You can use this special deposit to pay for any qualified medical expenses – even expenses that aren’t regularly approved by Medicare.
 Use your deposit money for dental, vision, and hearing expenses, your Part D prescription drug expenses, the chiropractor – whatever you want!